launch [options] [program-to-run ...]

 after.
 Also applies to creating a new tab, where the value of

 afterwill cause the new tab to be placed next to the current tab instead of at the end.
 The values of

-hsplitare only used by the
+splitare only used by the

-Programs running in this window can control kitty (if remote control is enabled).
+kitty.conf).
 Note that any program with the right level of permissions can still write to the pipes of any other program on the same computer and therefore can control kitty.
-It can, however, be useful to block programs running on other computers (for example, over ssh) or as other users.
+It can, however, be useful to block programs running on other computers (for example, over SSH) or as other users.
 See

 - --stdin-source <STDIN_SOURCE>#